kinekt4/radarr-snap/README.md

-# Snap for Radarr Smart PVR
+# Snap for Radarr

-This is a snap for the [Radarr](https://radarr.video) Smart PVR.
+This is a snap for Radarr, a movie collection manager for Usenet and BitTorrent users.

 It is based on a project by Alberto Donato for the [Sonarr](https://radarr.video) Smart PVR: